 The current distribution of the Andean cat spans four countries that are culturally, economically, and socially diverse, each with a unique perspective about designing local conservation policies.
 This represents a challenge when developing conservation strategies, as they have historically been limited by the borders that separate these countries.

-The combination of all these ecological, geographical, environmental, and social factors results in the need for innovative strategies that foster participatory projects that are globally scalable, but have local applicability.
+The combination of all these ecological, geographical, environmental, and social factors results in the need for innovative strategies that foster participatory projects and are globally scalable, but have local applicability.
 These policies need to respect the realities and cultures of the communities involved.
 In order to transcend the geographical limitations imposed by international borders, we develop multinational programs that identify, develop, and improve diverse tools that can then be adjusted to the needs of each community involved.